marijeb/Protractor/README.md

 * Use of page objects
 * Tests for both Angular, and non-Angular pages
 * Written using typescript
-* Use of Gith with Bitbucket for source control
+* Use of Git with Bitbucket for source control

 ## Lesson Learned
 * Don't try to convert existing manual regression tests into automated test scripts